babarai45/Core_Python-2024-2025/Python Fundamental/Week1/Class-3/class-3-doc.md

 # Data Types
 - Data types are used to store the data.
 - There are many data types in python, some of them are:
-  - And we devide the data types into two categories:
+  - And we device the data types into two categories:
 ###    - Primitive Data Types
     - Primitive Data Types is used to store the single value.
 ###    - Non-Primitive Data Types